-To be convicted of reckless conduct the State must demonstrate that the suspect is guilty beyond a reasonable doubt.
+To be convicted of reckless conduct in Georgia, the State must demonstrate that the suspect is guilty beyond a reasonable doubt.
 Your Attorney will work to produce gaps in the prosecutor's case and to create doubt in the mind of the jury.

 The prosecutor must prove that the act taken was not one that a reasonable person would have done.
 The Court will analyze several factors to try and determine whether or not the defendant should have known that their conduct was dangerous.
 Some factors include but are not limited to the accused's age, education, mental capacities, the nature of the crime, and state of mind at the time of the offense.

 Generally, a conviction for reckless conduct is considered a misdemeanor.
 Misdemeanors many times can be resolved without a trial.
 A knowledgeable attorney can negotiate with the prosecutor to obtain the best possible outcome for you and your family.

 However, there are some circumstances where a reckless conduct charge is considered a felony.
 If a person who is infected with HIV and who knows they are infected with HIV commits one of the following five actions, they will be guilty of a felony and shall face a penalty of no more than ten years in prison: